nebrius/raspi-io/CONTRIBUTING.md

 # Contributing to Raspi-IO

+So you're interested in contributing to Raspi IO.
+That's awesome, go you!
+This document provides information on various ways that you can help out the project.

 ## Issues and Feature Requests

 If you run into a bug, or would like to see a new feature added to Raspi-IO, please [open an issue](https://github.com/nebrius/raspi-io/issues).